-This course is an upper intermediate practicum for developing advanced speaking skills.
-The primary objective of the course is to prepare students for a successful BA and MA thesis defense.
-The course is designed to help students practice delivering prepared formal speeches to an audience; converse spontaneously in a group setting using academic English; learn how to converse across cultures both practically and philosophically; and review and learn grammar, pronunciation, and vocabulary relevant to the needs of an academic English speaker.
-The course is designed to develop and improve essential language skills on upper-intermediate level and increase students' language competence with a special focus on how to use academic language.
-The course introduces various academic topics and presents language functions, familiarizes students with new vocabulary, and provides systematic practice of idioms and collocations.
+This course focuses on the development of advanced speaking skills.
+The primary goal of the course is to prepare students for the successful defense of their bachelor's and master's theses.
+The course is designed to help students practice prepared formal speeches; spontaneously converse in a group and use academic English; learn the principles of intercultural communication; improve academic grammar together with pronunciation in spoken language; and develop vocabulary corresponding to the needs of academic debates.
+The course is aimed at developing and improving language skills at a higher level and increasing the language skills of students with a special focus on the use of academic language.
+The course introduces various academic topics, acquaints students with academic vocabulary and provides systematic practice of phrases and collocations.
+By completing the course, students will be able to actively lead a professional debate in English, give a speech to an academic audience and professionally and factually argue in a scientific and academic context.

 - 1. Facts or opinions?

 - 2. From the general to the specific

 - 3. Logic of speech

 - 4. The language of research

 - 5. Presentation problems

 - 6. Making speech stronger

 - 7. Why does style matter?

 - 8. 'Victory loves preparation'

 - 9. Finalizing and fine-tuning

-- 10. One extra lesson
+- 10 One extra lesson